Importance of Silence Practice

 The result of Silence Practice :

 In our yoga teacher training course, we highly focus on telling our students the true meaning of silence.
 How one can know oneself with the help of silence practice.
 We teach our students to practice silence for at least one day as it helps them not only for some days but also for the long journey ahead.
-We teach them how can silence practice help them in enhancing their meditation.
-As we teach them several ways of meditation during the 200 hour yoga teacher training course and 300 hour yoga teacher taining course.
+We teach them how can silence practice help them enhance their meditation.
+We teach them several ways of meditation during the 200-hour yoga teacher training course and 300-hour yoga teacher training course.